rustic-rs/rustic/config/README.md

 - You can overwrite values, but for most values, you cannot "unset" them on a higher priority level.

 - For some integer values, you cannot even overwrite with the value `0`, e.g. `keep-weekly = 5` in the `[forget]` section of the config file cannot be overwritten by `--keep-weekly 5`.
-This is not relevant for env variables, only for some values available in the `config` and as `CLI` option.

 ## Sections and Attributes